CollaborativeRoboticsLab/sphero_rvr_ros/README.md

 Some interesting packages in this application are:

 - `sphero_rvr_description`: URDF description of the RVR robot.
-- `sphero_rvr_driver`: ROS2 node that interfaces with the RVR robot using the sphero-rvr-sdk.
 - `sphero_rvr_control`: ROS2 control configuration for the RVR robot, implements sphero serial protocol.
 - `sphero_rvr_controllers`: ROS2 node that provides a simple control interface for the RVR robot.